boardroom-inc/documentation/docs/Boardroom for DAOs/2-Partnerships.md

 *The **Facilitators** program partners Boardroom with DAOs and Foundations to ensure their token holders have the access to best in class governance tooling to engage and participate in the governance and decision-making of the project.*

-The partnership provides **free subscriptions for top delegates, governance activity coverage, and feature request priority for DAOs.**
+The partnership provides **free premium subscriptions for top delegates, governance activity coverage, and feature request priority for DAOs.**

 | |Featured Partners |    |
 |   :----:   |    :----:   |    :----:   |